Paul-Tew/lifer/README.md

         UUID Node (MAC):   00:13:72:16:87:4A
 ```
 A more fulsome output (including more accurate timestamps) can be obtained by omitting the '-s' option.

+The most detail about a link file can be gleaned by using the '-i' option which will print known details about any idlist objects too.
+This option is not compatible with the '-s' option.

 All the link files in a directory (folder) can be parsed by just passing the name of the directory:
 ```